archivesias/SWLLAC_Docs/README.md

 # SWLLAC_Docs
-<h1>Shelby White &amp; Leon Levy Archives Center Policy Hub</h1>
+<h1>Shelby White &amp; Leon Levy Archives Center Documentation Hub</h1>
-<p>This repository provides access to collection management policies from the Institute for Advanced Study Shelby WHite and Leon Levy Archives Center.
-The Archives Center aims to provide access to policy to support professional transparency and sharing among archival institutions.</p>
+<p>This repository provides access to collection management policies from the Institute for Advanced Study Shelby White and Leon Levy Archives Center.
+The Archives Center aims to provide transparent access to local collection development and management policies for  archival professionals and users alike.
+Professionals are free to copy and reuse documentation for local institutions.
+Those interested in learning more can visit the Archives Center's <a href="https://www.ias.edu/library/archives">website.</a></p>